pub trait Error: Sized + Error {

 For example if we try to deserialize a String out of a JSON file containing an integer, the unexpected type is the integer and the expected type is the string.

-sourcefn invalid_value(unexp: Unexpected<'_>, exp: &dyn Expected) -> Self
+Sourcefn invalid_value(unexp: Unexpected<'_>, exp: &dyn Expected) -> Self

 fn invalid_value(unexp: Unexpected<'_>, exp: &dyn Expected) -> Self